 By the end of summer, I had also settled on my favorite smoothie combination – this simple tropical green smoothie recipe – and we had even used it to replace summer popsicles with green smoothie pops.

 Don’t worry, I’m not a mean mom, we do make popsicles that aren’t green sometimes – like these berry parfait pops.
-But if you’ve been reading my blog here for any length of time, I think you’ll notice that there’s been a slow shift in the type of recipes you see here.
+If you’ve been reading my blog here for any length of time, I think you’ll notice there are a lot of healthy recipes… and a lot of traditional treats as well.

-I’m totally going to make yummy desserts for church potluck, but…
+These days I try to save the sugary desserts for church potluck, but…

 We’ve gone from making desserts at least twice a week, not counting decadent breakfasts like blackberry crepes, to serving frozen berries (raspberries are my favorite!) when somebody’s craving a sweet treat, and dealing in Real Food Meal Plans.

 As much as I love the act of baking, I’ve learned to save the sugary treats for truly special occasions.

 I promise you, it’s been a slow shift.
 Some weeks, filling my grocery cart with nothing but chicken, veggies, and some fruits.
 Then other weeks, throwing in the towel, and loading up on canned baked beans, mac ’n cheese, and chocolate chips to have on hand for impulse baking.

 I’m not saying I’ll never fall off the wagon again, I’m not even saying it’s wrong to “fall off the wagon” on purpose sometimes, but I do think that all in all, we’re eating healthier and healthier, and ANYWAY, we’re supposed to be talking about tropical green smoothies here.